NecroMan/go-logging/README.md

 ==========

 Fork of another library with additional features:
-* Handlers and loggers levels now not minimal level but list of levels handler and logger should process;
+* Handler's and logger's severity level now is not just a minimum level but a list of levels that the handler and the logger should process;
-* Colorizing record's level through format string (add "colorize:" to begin of format string);
+* Colorizing record's severity level (for enable add "colorize:" to begin of format string);
 * Fixed bugs.

 ---